 Next, create your single source of truth.
 This could be a shared family calendar, a planning app, or an automated system.
 The Schoolbox blog recommends looking for portals with single sign-on and student information system integrations that personalise content by child.
 If your schools offer this, use it.

-For schools that don’t integrate well, email forwarding becomes your friend.
-Set up rules to forward all school emails to one address.
-Sunday users simply forward their school emails to their Sunday account.
+For schools that don’t integrate well, consolidating to a single inbox becomes your friend.
+Set up rules to route all school emails to one address.
+Sunday users connect that inbox to Sunday once during setup.
 The system then reads every message, identifies dates and actions, and populates your calendar automatically.

 The consolidation principle applies to actions too, not just dates.
 Permission slips, payments, and costume requirements all need tracking.
 Sunday creates to-do items for anything requiring action, so you’re not just reminded about the school trip but also reminded to sign the consent form.